Become a synbio member today!

 Registration information

-Finally we are back in person, and will meet in the sunny city of Perth!
+Finally we are back in person, and will meet in Wellington!

-To stay on top of the ever-changing research landscape of synthetic biology in and around Australasia, we are once again hosting our bi-annual conference in November 2023.
-This year's conference will be an in-person event bringing us all together in Perth, Western Australia on Whadjuk Noongar Boodjar.
+To stay on top of the ever-changing research landscape of synthetic biology in and around Australasia, we are once again hosting our bi-annual conference in November 2025.
+This year's conference will be an in-person event bringing us all together in Wellington, New Zealand.

 Confirmed plenary speakers